onflow/docs/docs/evm/tools/clients/web3-js.md

 ## Initializing Web3 With Flow

-To use `web3` in your project, start by importing the module and initializing your Web3 provider with the desired Flow RPC endpoint.
+To use `web3` in your project, start by importing the module and initializing your `web3` instance with the desired Flow RPC endpoint.

 ```js
 const { Web3 } = require('web3')